fcxsdyb/COMP90024/README.md

 ### Backend

 This directory includes all the backend code that drives the logic and core operations of our application.
 This includes database interactions, business logic, and server-side calculations.
+Using Docker to deploy backend image.

 ### Frontend

 This directory houses all the frontend code for our application, which includes the user interface and client-side scripting.
 It makes use of modern web technologies to provide a seamless user experience.
+Using Docker to deploy frontend image.

 ### Harvester

-The Harvester directory contains Ansible scripts that are used for creating harvesters for Mastodon servers.
+The Harvester directory contains Ansible scripts that are used for creating instances and harvesters for Mastodon servers.
 These harvesters are utilized to gather and process data from these servers.

 ### DataProcessor